 There are also a few well-marked hiking trails around the Ojo Caliente Resort.
 Ask at the front desk for a map, unfortunately most of the staff is unfamiliar with the hikes!
+I'm told privately by staff members, that they have never done any of the hikes.
 I highly recommend hiking to the Mica Mines, begin at the northern end of the parking area (furthest parking area from the resort buildings, look for the water tower and head up towards it) walk up a very rocky rutted road, at the top you’ll see signage to which way the trail runs.
 There are well placed signs and Rock Cairns (basically piles of rocks) along trails to help guide you.

 The other beginning point (between the Hot Springs and the Restaurant Lodge) is much more of a scramble.
 Bring bottled water with you and bring a camera, your cell phone may not have reception.
 Although I do not remember ever seeing Petroglyphs anywhere around Ojo, I’m certain they exist, the logo itself is one depicting the Spring.